Sponsored by the Office of Assessment at Missouri State University and the Center of Inquiry

 Please make your own lodging and travel arrangements, including transportation from the hotel to campus and back.

 We have a block of rooms reserved at Hotel Vandivort.
 Participants can book a “Modest King” or a “Humble Queen” room for $129 per night.
-To receive the discounted rate, call the hotel at (417) 832- 1515 and ask for the “Center of Inquiry/MSU Workshop” room block.
+To receive the discounted rate, call the hotel at (417) 832- 1515 and ask for the “MSU Office of Assessment” room block.
 The last day to make a reservation is February 28, 2019.